Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 How Lead Scrape Compares to Other Prospecting Data Tools

-Mid-tier platforms (Apollo.io, Outreach.io, Lusha): Apollo.io combines prospecting data with sequencing at accessible pricing.
-Outreach.io focuses on sales engagement rather than data sourcing.
-Lusha integrates well with LinkedIn for quick contact lookups.
+Mid-tier platforms (Apollo.io, Outreach.io, Lusha): Apollo.io pairs prospecting data with sequencing at a price small teams can carry.
+Outreach.io handles sales engagement, so you still have to source the data somewhere else.
+Lusha sits nicely alongside LinkedIn for quick lookups.

-Lead Scrape: Built for teams that need targeted lists without a six-figure data contract.
-Search by category and location across multiple B2B directories, export verified contact data, and run unlimited searches at a flat annual rate.
-No per-credit caps, no per-seat pricing.
+Lead Scrape: built for teams that need targeted lists and don't have a six-figure data contract.
+Search by category and location across multiple B2B directories, export verified contact data, and run as many searches as you like.
+The annual rate is flat, with no metering by record or by seat.

 Free vs. Paid Prospecting Tools: What Small Teams Actually Need